llogiq/partition/README.md

 values by a predicate.
 It will swap around values to separate those the predicate holds for and those it doesn't and return the two mutable sub-slices.

+This crate also provides `partition_index(..)` which operates similarly, but instead returns the index of the first element to evaluate to false.
+All elements before this index evaluate to true, and all elements after evaluate to false.

 ### Warning

 Note that since partition works by swapping values, the order of elements within